-Directors: our Legal Services Director is a Solicitor, our Financial Director is an Accountant and a
+Directors: our Legal Services Director is a experts, our Financial Director is an Accountant and a

 former Regional Chairman of the Society of Will Writers, our Client Services Director is a Regional Chairman of the Society of Will Writers and formerly an Independent Financial Adviser.

 Lawyers: legally qualified members of staff who may be Consultants, Associate Solicitors,